trent-gill/portfolio/README.md

 Attached to this page, you'll find a word document which needs to be completed for a stakeholder.
 Now that you have information on how to prioritize stakeholders, you'll want to apply that to the stakeholder you defined earlier.
 In the stakeholder matrix, you will prioritize them by attributes, situation, and communication strategy.

-<a href="https://www.dropbox.com/s/cu0yfbho5yge4b0/Segmenting20Stakeholders20Matrix.docx?dl=0" class="btn btn-lg btn-primary">Download the Segmenting Stakeholders Matrix</a>
+<a href="https://www.dropbox.com/s/cu0yfbho5yge4b0/Segmenting20Stakeholders20Matrix.docx?dl=0" class="btn btn-lg btn-primary" target="_blank">Download the Segmenting Stakeholders Matrix</a>

 Once that is complete, you'll begin to attempt to understand the stakeholders.
 I've also attached several documents that will assist you with that portion of the matrix.
 These include the documents titled:
 <ul>